anushkagupta65/MapGo/README.md

 </details>

 ---

 ## 📜 License

-MIT License — open for use and enhancement.
+MIT License — free to use & modify.

 ---

 ## 📩 Contact

-If you want this README updated with GIF demo or more technical documentation, feel free to ask!
+If you want this README updated with GIF demo, API documentation, or auto-generated diagrams — feel free to ask!